flyinglightspeck/StandbyFLSs/README.md

 After recording all obstructing information, those obstructing FLSs will look for closest illuminating FLS, and hide inside its illumination cell (if Q > 3).

+## Dissolve, Suspend and Hide
+Obstructing FLSs needs to be hidden from user's Field of View (FoV).
+We have proposed two techniques: dissolve and suspend.
+Dissolve will permanently dissolve reliability groups that have standby FLSs obstructing user's FoV.
+Suspend will temporarily dissolve reliability groups that have standby FLSs obstructing user's FoV, and these groups will be restored once their standby FLSs are no longer in user's FOV.

+Other solution to hide obstructing FLSs can be:
+1. Move obstructing FLSs back along the user's eye gaze, and make it replace blocked illuminating FLSs;
+ while illuminating FLSs move back short distances and become new standby FLSs that hide behind.
+(As described in previous section.)
+2. Move obstructing FLSs into illumination cells of the closest illuminating FLS.
+ This option is only available when the Illumination Cell to Display Cell Ratio (Q) is no smaller than 3.

+To run this, first run ``./utils/obstructing_prevention.py`` to generate required obstruction information files.
+Then run ``./utils/solve_obstruction.py`` with the same configurations.
+Plots showing those results will be generated in corresponding repositories.